jadielucas/IP_Project/README.md

 5. SilentPico will notify users and librarians if noise exceeds the threshold

-Note: SilentPico performs best in quiet environments.
+**Note:** SilentPico performs best in quiet environments.
 For other contexts, ensure proper noise control.

-**SilentPico runs better on quite places, if you need to apply SilentPico on another context, make sure you had a good noise control.**

 ## TODO